-- 14. (1) The accounting officer must - - (a) keep a list of accredited prospective providers of goods and services that must be used for the procurement requirements through written or verbal quotations and formal written price quotations; and - (b) at least once a year through newspapers commonly circulating locally, the website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers.
-The Lephalale Local Municipality Shall exclusively be reliant on the communication methods used by National Treasury for updating information on the CSD and the information of the service Providers from CSD shall be used to update the municipal database for expenditure purpose. - (c) Specify the listing criteria for accredited prospective providers; and - (d) Disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector.
+- 14. (1) The accounting officer must - (a) keep a list of accredited prospective providers of goods and services that must be used for the procurement requirements through written or verbal quotations and formal written price quotations; and - (b) at least once a year through newspapers commonly circulating locally, the website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - (c) specify the listing criteria for accredited prospective providers; and - (d) disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - (2) The list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services.
+Prospective providers must be allowed to submit applications for listing at any time. - (3) The list must be compiled per commodity and per type of service.

-- (2) The list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services.
-Prospective providers must be allowed to submit applications for listing at any time. - (3) The list must be compiled per commodity and per type of service. - (4) .The Lephalale local municipality shall use only the Service Providers that are registered on National Treasury Suppliers Central Data Base. - (5) The Verification of the Service providers shall be done daily as and when the orders are issued.
+Petty cash purchases

-15. Petty cash purchases
+- 15. The conditions for the procurement of goods by means of petty cash purchases referred to in paragraph 12 (1) (a) of this Policy, are as follows - (a) The Head of Department / manger is responsible for authorization of petty cash purchases - (b) The maximum number of petty cash purchases per month for each manager is five (5)

-- (15.1) The conditions for the procurement of goods by means of petty cash purchases referred to in paragraph 12 (1) (a) of this Policy, are as follows - - (a) Petty cash resides in Financial Services; the approved official may not exceed the transactions to the value of R 2000.00 per month.
-The monthly recon must be prepared and approved by CFO. - (b) Excludes subsistence and travel claims; and - (c) A monthly reconciliation report from dedicated officials must be provided to the chief financial officer, including - - (i) the total amount of petty cash purchases for that month; and - (ii) Receipts and appropriate documents for each purchase.
+- (c) Any types of expenditure from petty cash purchases excluding the following: - Reimbursement of Traveling & Subsistence costs above R200. - Reimbursements for entertainment expenses above R200 - Any other expenses in expense in excess of R200 and; - (d) a monthly reconciliation report from each manager must be provided to the chief financial officer, including - (i) the total amount of petty cash purchases for that month; and - (ii) receipts and appropriate documents for each purchase.